novix-sa/cubeplan/docs/Homepage.md

 What it is:

 **Pyplan.org**
+## Introduction
 Pyplan is an integrated development environment (IDE) of Python data analytics and data modeling Apps.
-Apps are developed through a drag and drop interface that allows creating the calculation logic and the Input/Output user interface.
+Apps are developed through a drag and drop user interface that allows creating the calculation logic and the Input/Output user interface.
 ## Data Analysis and Modeling
 The calculation logic is structured through influence diagrams, a visual representation of the calculation logic that brings transparency to the app data processes.
 The calculation logic is created using the most popular Python libraries like: